DD2480-group8-VT24/apps-android-commons/report.md

 What are your main take-aways from this project?
 What did you learn?

 **Jonatan Tuvstedt** - My main take away from this project is that trying to get to grips with a large code base as a group is very hard.
 I have previous experience with digging in into a large unknown code base, but only on my own.
 Trying to sync this effort to avoid everyone having to duplicate the same work in understanding how the code base works and where our issue fits into this is very difficult.
 On the one hand everyone will need to get to grips with the general code layout to be able to understand the problem, but on the other hand not everyone needs to dig into the nitty gritty of every part.
 Determining where that line lies and how to best sync what we have learned has probably been the biggest challenge, but is also a very important take away.

+**Melissa Mazura** - My experience is that working on this type of project is very hard.
+I was not expecting it to be so difficult to try and find out what the reason for this failure is and how to solve for it.
+Additionally, working as a group proved to be rather difficult too for such a task, as it is fairly difficult to separate tasks effectively.
+I also conclude that trying to understand someone else's code can be very difficult, as well as finding the spot in the code that needs to be changed and analysed for an effective test case that can be used.
+Additionally, I am not very well versed in Java, which proved to be a small problem when trying to analyse the code and error handling as a whole.
+But I think that I really learned how to work thorugh a code base from someone else and how to find the spots that will be needed to be changed to solve a problem.
+It has also taught me that working in a team requires a lot of times where people will have to do the same task (like running the app or finding the error in the code) for it to be successful in the end.

 ### Essence standard